Bree Runway: 2020–2022: 2000and4Eva and Woah, What a Blur!

+2023–present: Split from EMI and "Free Runway"

 In February 2023, Runway was the main support act for Lizzo's The Special Tour during select European dates.
+She released the single "Be the One" with Khalid in April.
+By July, Runway announced she had parted ways with EMI & Universal and that she would continue to release music as an independent artist.

+June 2024 saw the release of "Just Like That", Runway's first single as an independent artist.
+She opened up about her experience being signed the aforementioned labels in an interview with Vogue.

 Artistry

 Bree Runway has expressed her sound as "genre-bending" as well as "genre fluid" with her material experimenting with a multitude of genres including; pop, trap, dance, R&B, rock, and hyperpop.
 Despite being signed to a major label, Runway revealed that she is entirely in charge of her creative process.
 Runway explains that she tries to study genres that she doesn't listen to on a daily basis quoting that there is "inspiration everywhere".
 When discussing Runway's sound, she emphasizes her disapproval with genre labelling, rejecting the labels of a rapper or an "R&B sensation" and claiming that―if she weren't Black―she wouldn't be labelled as such, while insisting on being dubbed a "popstar".

-She cites Lil' Kim, Britney Spears, Madonna, Missy Elliott, Pharrell, Kelis and the Neptunes as her biggest influences.
+She cites Foxy Brown, Lil' Kim, Britney Spears, Madonna, Missy Elliott, Pharrell, Kelis and the Neptunes as her biggest influences.